For summer, holidays or recess hours, please consult the full schedule.

-Stokes Library, located on the lower level of Wallace Hall, is the primary point-of-contact for Library Services for the Woodrow Wilson School (WWS) and the Office of Population Research (OPR).
-In addition to housing the WWS Reserve Collection, Ansley J. Coale Population Research Collection, and the Stokes Viz Hub, the Stokes Librarians and Staff work closely with faculty and students to provide:
+Stokes Library, located on the lower level of Wallace Hall, is the primary point-of-contact for Library Services for the Princeton School of Public and International Affairs Reserves and the Office of Population Research (OPR).
+In addition to housing the Princeton School of Public and International Affairs Reserves, Ansley J. Coale Population Research Collection, and the Stokes Viz Hub, the Stokes Librarians and Staff work closely with faculty and students to provide:

 - Virtual Reality Support